opentoonz/opentoonz_docs/source/applying_special_fx.rst

     Ctrl + double-click the node name and type a new name.

-.. tip:: **To minimize or maximize the column/layer and FX nodes:**
+.. tip:: **To minimize or maximize the column/layer and effect nodes:**

     Do one of the following: